 So, back to that Time Continuum Paradox.
 Either way you look at it, Presentism or Block of cheese, there's no killing old Gran'dad.
-Time Travel is clearly impossible or pointless.
-And so, no Time Continuum Paradox.
+Time Travel is just not possible and verging on pointless.
+No Time Continuum Paradox.

 No 2.
 Going Back In Time By Traveling Faster Than Light

 Following on from the theme above, if all of time already exists then our awareness of this present moment is just as pointless as traveling to another time and being conscious there.
 Nothing we can do makes any difference to our outcome.

 If you shudder at that thought then you will probably opt for the more comforting alternative which involves free will and lots of choice, and that "there is no fate but what we make" (Terminator - 1984).

 Okay, back to the nuts and bolts of physics.
 Quantum Mechanics can do it, or at least some of their particles enjoy the privilege of hopping about in time.
 They just haven't yet been able to employ it on an industrial scale.
 Then there's the fanciful notion that one day astronauts will be time travelers.